microsoft/azure_arc/azure_arc_k8s_jumpstart/docs/azure_terraform.md

 ![](../img/azure_terraform/15.png)

-If you want to nuke the entire environment, just delete the Azure Resource Group.
+If you want to nuke the entire environment, just delete the Azure Resource Group or alternatively, you can use the ```terraform destroy --auto-approve``` command.

 ![](../img/azure_terraform/16.png)

-Alternatively, you can use the ```terraform destroy --auto-approve``` command.

 ![](../img/azure_terraform/17.png)